axelquack/beamNg/README.md

 4. Launch the Jupyter Notebook: `jupyter notebook`
 5. Now, open the Jupyter Notebook file (`useOSMdataWithBeamNg.ipynb`) and run the code cells.

+#### Communicate with BeamNG.drive through a specified port

+Before you run the notebook, you need to install and set up the BeamNG Research extension on the computer running the BeamNG.drive game.
+Follow these steps:

+1. Download the latest release of BeamNG.research from the official GitHub repository: [https://github.com/BeamNG/BeamNGpy/releases](https://github.com/BeamNG/BeamNGpy/releases)
+2. Extract the contents of the downloaded archive.
+3. Copy the extracted research folder into your BeamNG.drive installation's mods folder.
+The path should look like: `<BeamNG.drive_folder>/mods/research`.
+4. Start BeamNG.drive.
+5. Activate the BeamNG Research mod by going to `Options > Mods`, find the "Research" mod, and enable it.
+Restart the game when prompted.
+6. In the main menu, click on the "Play" button and then select "Scenarios".
+From the list of scenarios, select "beamngpy" and then click "Start".

 ## Additional information

 All Jupyter notebooks in this repository are available under the Creative Commons License for Non-Commercial Use.
 This means that you are free to use, modify, and share these projects as long as it is for non-commercial purposes.
 If you wish to use these Jupyter notebooks for commercial purposes, please contact the owner of this repository for licensing information.